IonicRF™ Generator

 Treating chronic pain with radiofrequency (RF) therapy

-Part of Abbott’s suite of chronic pain therapies, the IonicRF™ generator brings high-efficiency performance1 to pain relief, targeting discrete areas that include:
+Part of the suite of chronic pain therapies from Abbott, the IonicRF™ Generator brings high-efficiency performance1 to pain relief, targeting discrete areas that include:

 Therapy versatility